 It might seem counterintuitive that spending more time and money on design up front would positively benefit the bottom line later on, but it’s true.
 Companies can save money in meaningful ways by lowering customer support calls, reducing the time it takes to onboard and train new users, and future-proofing their product so new additions and upgrades seamlessly fit into the existing pattern without extra effort.

-This is the fourth installment of our Design for Enterprise series.
-Check out the previous three posts on designing for enterprise users, knowing your enterprise audience, and balancing user value with business value.
+This is the fourth story in our Design for Enterprise series.
+Check out the previous three stories on our Perspectives blog.